 For a good library or component, there is no need to look into the documentation.
 Is it so?
 If yes we are all using stuff the is build decades ago… And yes we do, and we're dealing with this every day.

 You like a small example?
 OK, find the bug:

 i : integer;

 while i < 30 do

 From my point of view - it is a bug - but the answer is "We don't want to cause problems to existing code" - bug-report closed.
-So we still have to look in the documentation.
+So we still have to look at the documentation.
 I would have been so happy if they have used this answer at implementing Unicode as default into the compiler.

 If you are working with a team or writing code that is used by many other developers you have to do things as your audience would expect it.
 OK...
 I agree.